dittowords/ditto-android-demo/README.md

 ## 3. Syncing Edits ✍️

-1. Make edits to DittoPay text in Ditto[TODO: Link Web-app].
+1. Make edits to [DittoPay text in Ditto](https://app.dittowords.com/projects/sample).
 You can make edits to the components connected in the DittoPay sample project itself, or to the sample components directly!
 2. Pull in the latest edits via the Ditto CLI:

     ```bash